"Truth is one. Paths are many."

 I wish it was always that easy.

 This doesn't mean that I don't think there are Teachers and Teachings and Spiritual Communities that can provide us with a degree of support and guidance along the way.
-The opportunity to engage in intensive meditation retreats is a blessing and I am so grateful to have been able to dive deeply into days, weeks, and months of such settings over the years.
-I honor and respect the efforts of those who have dedicated their lives to these efforts and will continue to sing their praises.
-(In fact, I highly recommend that you attend a meditation retreat if you haven't yet.
-Even a full day or a weekend can be transformative.)
+The opportunity to engage in intensive meditation retreats and spiritual communal life is a blessing, and I am so grateful to have been able to dive deeply into days, weeks, and months in such settings over the years.
+I honor and respect those who have dedicated their lives to these efforts and will continue to sing their praises.
+In fact, I highly recommend that you attend a meditation retreat if you haven't yet.
+Even a full day or a weekend can be transformative.

-Once we discern that our deepest yearning is to love and help out as best we can, our Practice unfolds as both the means and the ends of cultivating the clarity, kindness, understanding, compassion, and equanimity to do that.
+If we discern that our deepest yearning is to love and help out as best we can, Mindfulness Practice unfolds as both the means and the end of cultivating the clarity, kindness, understanding, compassion, and equanimity to do that.
 With Practice we learn to be more fully Present, to engage life with all our sensory apparatus functioning.
 Rather than sleepwalk through our lives lost in our thoughts and daydreams, we awaken with a full and open heart --ready to rock!